- For Women Facing a Breast Biopsy

 The 2 main tests used to diagnose breast conditions are mammograms and ultrasounds.
 Magnetic resonance imaging (MRI) is used in some cases, usually along with one of the other 2 tests.

-More details on these and other imaging tests used to diagnose breast changes can be found in another one of our documents called Mammograms and Other Breast Imaging Tests.
+More details on these and other imaging tests used to diagnose breast changes can be found on our website, or call us to have information sent to you.

 You should also know that a mammogram is not perfect at finding breast cancer.
-If you have a breast lump, you should have it checked by your doctor and talk about having a biopsy even if your mammogram is normal.
+If you have a breast lump, you should have it checked by a health care provider and talk about having a biopsy even if your mammogram is normal.

 Breast ultrasound uses sound waves to make a computer picture of the inside of the breast.
 This test is sometimes used to target a certain area of concern that was found on the mammogram or physical exam.

 Ultrasound is useful for looking at some breast changes, such as those that can be felt but not seen on a mammogram.
 It also helps tell the difference between fluid-filled cysts and solid masses.
 If a lump is really a cyst, it’s benign (not cancer).
-If this is the case, your doctor may not have to put a needle into it to take out fluid.
+If this is the case, your health care provider may not have to put a needle into it to take out fluid.

 Ultrasound uses high-frequency sound waves to outline a part of the body.
 The sound waves are sent into the area of the body being studied and echoed back.
 These echoes are picked up by the ultrasound probe.
 A computer changes the sound waves into a picture that’s shown on a screen.
 Radiation is not used to do this test.